gdrosos/iac-bug-study-artifact/README.md

 # Getting Started

-This section includes documentation and instruction in order to (1) setup the necessary environment in order to run our scripts, (2)  re-collecting  IaC bugs from the issue trackers of the projects of each ecosystem, namely Ansible, Chef and Puppet and (3) run the wualitative analysis of the sampled 360 bugs to produce the metrics sued to aanswer RQ4.
+This section provides detailed documentation and instructions to:

+1. Set up the necessary environment for running our scripts.
+2. Re-collect Infrastructure as Code (IaC) bugs from the issue trackers of projects within the Ansible, Chef, and Puppet ecosystems.
+3. Perform a quantitative analysis of the sampled 360 bugs to generate the metrics needed to answer Research Question 4 (RQ4).

 First, obtain the artifact by cloning the repository and navigating to the artifact's root directory: